Anjok07/ultimatevocalremovergui/README.md

 ## Change Log

 - **v4 vs. v5**
-   - The v5 models are much better and significantly outperform the v4 models.
+   - The v5 models significantly outperform the v4 models.
    - The extraction's aggressiveness can be adjusted using the "Aggression Setting".
 The default value of 10 is optimal for most tracks.
    - All v2 and v4 models have been removed.
    - Stacked models have been entirely removed.